jamesrobinsonvfx/colorpaletteramp/README.md

 *Compatible with __Houdini 18.0__*

+*You do not need to download the repo for the tool to work*.

+Since the OTL is pretty straightforward, all the code lives inside the HDA.
+I added all the Python/Vex/Help here because it's easier to track changes.

+This node can be used on its own to create ramps to use elsewhere, or to modify the color of the incoming geometry.
+It uses k-means clustering in Lab space to group visually-similar colors into a set number of clusters, resulting in a color palette from the input image.

 If you are using a Houdini build < 18.0.460, and you are using an ACES workflow, be sure to tick on "Convert Image to ACEScg Colorspace".
 If you are using 18.0.460+, this step is done for you.